 |

-swap seen looking from the deck
+Below: The swap as seen from the deck

-by the office/store |
+by the office / store. |

 The Pearl River |